wplib/wplib/README.md

 # WPLib
-**An MV\* Foundation Library for Building Custom WordPress Sites**
+**A Foundation Library for Teams who Building Complex Custom WordPress Sites**

+WPLib was designed for use by teams who build custom sites and need professional workflow.
+The library is a **thin layer** that provides a simple **Module System** and a lightweight **Model+View architecture**.

-WPLib was built for both agency and internal corporate developers who want their custom-developed WordPress sites to be both robust and easy to maintain as site complexity grows.
+WPLib is for those professionals who want their custom-developed WordPress sites to be both robust and easy to manage and maintain as site complexity grows.

+##Features and Benefits

+The **WPLib Library includes:**

+1. A Model+View Architecture _([_see below_](/docs/features-benefits#mv-arch))_
+2. Implementation of a Module system with Auto-Loader,
+2. The optional concept of an "App" that uses app-specific Modules,
+3. Code optimized for use with a persistent cache, and
+4. Prescriptive conventions for code consistency across many developers.

+###<span id="mv-arch" >Model+View Architecture</span>

+Unlike MVC plugins WPLib does not take control of WordPress URL routing.
+Instead Models+Views are about data elements in WordPress.
+Currently in WPLib core we have Model+View classes for Posts and Post Types, Taxonomy and Terms; and Roles and Users.

+The Model+View architecture provides:

+1. The ability to build really complex yet maintainable WordPress sites,
+3. A clear separation of concerns between backend developer and front-end themer,
+2. Familiar yet consistent functionality to address common use-case, and
+4. An architecture that results in naturally reusable modules.

+###Can Be Used Incrementally
+Note WPLib can be used a little or a lot.
+It can be added incrementally to a site, or a site can be started with WPLib as its base.
+The latter obviously provides the most benefits.

 ##Status
 WPLib is in beta status at version 0.11.5 in master.